 - The battery life isn’t the best.

-If you’re looking for a more budget-friendly action camera to take on a road trip, the Akaso V50 Elite is a solid choice.
-The features of this camera are comparable to a GoPro, but at a cheaper price point.
-The AKASO V50 Elite Action Camera shoots 4K video and takes 20mp photos all with built-in advanced electronic image stabilization that results in fantastic shots.
-Plus the price includes a remote control, waterproof case, bicycle stand, helmet mount, and more, so you won’t be lacking in accessories.
+If you’re looking for a more budget-friendly action camera to take on a road trip, the AKASO EK7000 4K is a solid choice.
+The features of this camera are comparable to a GoPro, but at a much cheaper price point.
+The AKASO EK7000 4K Action Camera shoots 4K video and takes 12mp photos and is waterproof up to 98 feet.
+Shooting modes like loop recording, burst photo and time lapse allow you to capture more of your road trip.

 Road Trip Dash Cams For Your Car